AnndreaD/loanz/README.md

+# loanz

 This is a loan calculator that will calculate the total cost and the monthly payback given desired amout and year.

-Material UI is the component library used
+-   Material UI is the component library used

-Prettier is used for code formatting, for rules see 'package.json' and eslint is configured globaly.
+-   Prettier is used for code formatting, for rules see 'package.json' and eslint is configured globaly.
-Husky is set up to run all tests on push to make sure no broken code due to tests, gets out.
+-   Husky is set up to run all tests on push to make sure no broken code due to tests, gets out.

-Jest and enzyme are used for testing purposes.
+-   Jest and enzyme are used for testing purposes.

 This project requires Npm.